andyprickett/bloccit/README.md

 * Styling (or lack therof) with Bootstrap.
 Just enough to get things up and running, as the name indicates.

 ## Comments and Complications
 This application is based on a project completed for the Bloc Web Developer Track program.
-It is operational on my local machine, and in a [live deployment on Heroku](https://upedia.herokuapp.com/).
-There are some problems, however, and some improvements to be made:
+It is operational on my local machine, and in a [live deployment on Heroku](https://topiccit.herokuapp.com/).
+There are some unfinished features, however, and some improvements to be made:

-* The tests do not pass when they are all run at once.
-Something is amiss in the order of events, and I've yet to track it down.
-* The landing page has "Free Plan" and "Premium Plan" buttons that are intended to go somewhere useful eventually, but currently go nowhere.
-* I intend to add a "markdown live preview" window on the wiki "new" and "edit" pages.
+* There is a "Banner" resource that has been started, but not completed.
+I intend to implement an image upload feature associated with this.
+* There are "Rule", "Advertisement", and "Flair" resources that have been started, but not completed.
+* Error handling/flash messaging could be more elegant and consistent in some cases.
 * I'm not positive that the project as it stands is robust enough for a true, real-world production deployment.

 ## Usage
 I am using this project for learning and experimentation with technologies.
 If you choose to clone it, please be aware of some things:

 * You'll need to create a `.env` file in the root folder of your version of the project, and add a `cookieSecret` variable set to equal a string of your choosing.
-* You'll need to create an account with Stripe, and API keys that you will use in your version of the application, per this guide: [Stripe quickstart](https://stripe.com/docs/quickstart).
-* You'll need to create an account with SendGrid, and an API key that you will use in your version of the project.
-This includes needing to create a `sendgrid.env` file in the root folder, per this guide: [SendGrid setup](https://app.sendgrid.com/guide/integrate/langs/nodejs).
-* The email sent out to new users will need to be customized by hand with your branding/message.
 * The versions of all packages in `package.json` are carefully restricted.
 Allowing some of them to update to anything other than bug-fix versions will/may result in breaking changes (I'm lookin' at you Sequelize, express-validator and Request).
 * Create and configure your local databases using the Sequelize CLI and the `src/db/config/congig.json` file.
-* Seed files are included.
+* Some seed files are included.
 Run using `sequelize db:seed:all`.
-* Run a test for each resource individually with `npm test spec/(integration || unit)/(test file name)`.
+* Run tests with `npm test`.
+* Start the app locally with `npm start`.